huckmon/python-http-server/README.md

 # HTTP-server-project
 A personal project to make an HTTP server in python.

-Server will have be capable of receiving and processing GET, HEAD and OPTIONS request methods.
+Server is intended to be capable of receiving and processing GET, HEAD and OPTIONS request methods.